Home page logo

 SCRIPT_TYPE

 Since a script can have multiple rule functions, this environment variable will show which rule has activated the script, this would be useful if the script wants to share some code between different Script Scan phases.
 It will take one of these four string values: "prerule", "hostrule", "portrule" or "postrule".
+This variable is only available during and after the evaluation of the rule functions.

 This is an example of a debug code that uses the previous environment variables, followed by the output message, from dns-zone-transfer: